nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 To see a list of all available commands, type `help` and press <kbd>Enter</kbd>.

 5. **Try some commands**
-    - `add event dinner with wife on 25/12/16 from 7:00pm to 9:00pm`
+    - `add event dinner with wife on 25/12/16 from 7:00pm to 9:00pm:`
     Add an event with name 'dinner with wife' from 7 pm to 9 pm on 25th December 2016.
-    - `list deadline`
+    - `list deadline:`
-    See all tasks that are deadlines arranged earliest first.
+    View all tasks that are deadlines arranged in chronological order.
-    - `find lab homework, boy`
+    - `find lab homework, boy:`
-    See all tasks with keywords 'lab homework' or 'boy' in their names.
+    View all tasks with keywords 'lab homework' or 'boy' in task names.

 <br>
 ## 2. Features